JanisGeise/sparseSpatialSampling/README.md

 - a vector field has to be of the size `[n_cells, n_entries, n_snapshots]`
 - the snapshots can either be passed into `fit_data` method all at once, in batches, or each snapshot separately depending on the size of the dataset and available RAM (refer to section memory requirements).

+example for interpolating and exporting a field:

+    # times are the time steps of the simulation, need to be either a str or a list[str]
+    export.times = times
+    export.export_data(cooridnates, snapshots_original_field, field_name)

+    # save inforamtion about the refinement and timings
+    pt.save(export.mesh_info, join(save_path, "mesh_info_cube_variance_{:.2f}.pt".format(min_metric)))

-An example for exporting the fields snapshot-by-snapshot or in batches can be found in `examples/s3_for_surfaceMountedCube_large.py`
+An example for exporting the fields snapshot-by-snapshot or in batches can be found in `examples/s3_for_surfaceMountedCube_large.py` (for large datasets, which are not fitting into the RAM all at once).

 ### Results & output files
 - once the original fields are interpolated onto the new grid, they can be saved to a HDMF file calling the